 Chai-Spiced Roasted Pear Oat Muffins

-- 4 tsp Chai spice mix homemade or store-bought
+- 4 teaspoon Chai spice mix, homemade or store-bought

 - 2 large eggs

-- 3 tbsp coconut oil or butter, melted
+- 3 tablespoon coconut oil, or butter, melted

 - Preheat oven to 400°F. Line a 12-cup muffin tin with culinary paper liners.

 - Make the Roasted Pear Sauce first.
 Line a baking sheet with parchment paper, or grease or spray it lightly.
 Remove the core and stem from two Bosc pears (or other firm pears of your choice.)
 Brush with a little olive oil or coconut oil on both sides.
 Place cut side up on baking sheet.
 Transfer to oven and roast for 15 minutes.